-I looked at the others, lost in their argument.
+I looked at the others.
+They were arguing and didn’t notice me.
 I slipped out as quietly as I could.
-They didn’t notice.
 I didn’t even bother to put on my coat.
-I didn’t’ care.
+I didn’t care.

 “Hey baby,” he said.

-“Paul,” I said, “we all thought you were dead.
-Everyone.
-Everyone thought you were dead.
+“Paul,” I said.
+“We all thought you were dead.
 Even Shawna!”
 I was babbling.

 “Away?”
 I shook my head.
-“Paul, it’s been more than a year.
-Paul, what happened to you?
+“It’s been more than a year.
+What happened to you?
 Where have you been?
 Why—?”